kathanshukla/ieee-tic-tac-toe/README.md

 ```

 Now that you've committed the changes to your branch on your computer you can
-send them up to Github so that we can get the change merged into the main
+send them up to Github so that we can get the change merge into the main
 repository:

 ```bash